-Cold brew the coffee by combining the grounds and 1 1/4 cups of the water into a sealable glass jar, shaking it, then refrigerating the mixture for 12 hours.
+Cold brew coffee by combining grounds and 1 1/4 cups water into a sealable glass jar, shaking it, then refrigerating mixture for 12 hours (see notes).
 Strain through a coffee filter into another sealable glass jar.

-Combine the sugar and 1 cup of water in a pot and bring to a boil.
-Remove from heat and let this syrup cool to room temperature.
+Combine sugar and 1 cup water in a pot and bring to a boil.
+Remove from heat and let syrup cool to room temperature.

-Add cooled syrup, vanilla bean, and rum to the glass jar that contains the coffee.
-Let that mixture steep for 3 days, then remove the vanilla bean and bottle the liqueur.
+Add cooled syrup, vanilla bean, and rum to glass jar that contains coffee.
+Let mixture steep 3 days, then remove vanilla bean and bottle liqueur.

 |Nutrition Facts (per serving)|